We extend greetings to those who are new to the Guild, and gratitude

 Shakespeare's 458th (the playwright was baptized on April 26, 1564) and

-a foretaste of the Abbey festivities, actress and singer Shana
+To offer viewers a foretaste of what would be happening at the Abbey, actress and singer Shana

 Farr of The Players